garfix/richard/docs/2026-remarks.md

+## 2026-02-21

+- check online if you can find WAM's algorithm for unification
+    - An Abstract Prolog Instruction Set - David HD Warren (1983)
+    - Well, okay, this to way too much different to be of use
+- new unication
+    - remove unbound_arguments
+    - all arguments are dereferenced, so we're passing values down the line as much as possible, and this is ok, once a variable has a value, the value is all that matters
+- it's no longer necessary to pass `bindings` in the solving process. `arguments` is enough (!)

+## 2026-02-19

+That change is not trouble free.
+Multiple tests fail in ways that are not easily fixable.
+I will first concentrate on building more unit tests.

 ## 2026-02-15

 I implemented the unification of unbound variables.
 But I haven't worked out the effects of this unification on the execution of atoms yet.